×

 When we asked expats and global nomads about the quality of medical care in Copenhagen, they replied:

 "Medical services in Copenhagen, are known for their high quality and accessibility.
 The Danish healthcare system is a mix of public and private providers, with the majority of services being publicly funded.
 Residents have access to a wide range of medical services, including general practitioners, specialists, hospitals, and emergency care.
 The healthcare system in Copenhagen is based on the principle of equal access for all citizens, regardless of income or social status.
 This means that most medical services are free or heavily subsidized for residents.
 Patients are usually required to choose a general practitioner (GP) who acts as their primary care provider and refers them to specialists when necessary.
 In addition to GPs, there are numerous specialist clinics and hospitals in Copenhagen that cater to various medical needs.
 These facilities are equipped with state-of-the-art technology and staffed by highly trained medical professionals.
 Emergency care is also readily available, with several hospitals in the city offering 24-hour emergency services.
 Pharmacies are widely available throughout Copenhagen, providing prescription and over-the-counter medications.
 Many pharmacists are also trained to offer advice on minor health issues and can recommend appropriate treatments.
 Overall, medical services in Copenhagen are of high quality, easily accessible, and affordable for residents.
-The city's healthcare system is well-regarded for its efficiency and effectiveness in providing care to its citizens," mentioned an expat living in Copenhagen.
+The city's healthcare system is well-regarded for its efficiency and effectiveness in providing care to its citizens," commented one expat who moved to Copenhagen.

 Are healthcare and health insurance expensive in Copenhagen?

 "Healthcare and health insurance in Copenhagen, are generally not considered expensive, especially when compared to countries like the United States.
 This is because Denmark has a universal healthcare system, which means that all citizens and residents have access to free or heavily subsidized healthcare services.
 The system is funded through taxes, so people do not have to worry about high out-of-pocket costs for medical treatments.
 However, some individuals may choose to purchase additional private health insurance to cover services not included in the public system, such as dental care or faster access to specialists.
-Overall, healthcare in Copenhagen is considered to be of high quality and relatively affordable for its residents," said one expat living in Copenhagen.
+Overall, healthcare in Copenhagen is considered to be of high quality and relatively affordable for its residents," remarked one expat living in Copenhagen.

 Is the cost of living in Copenhagen high?